Lenses

 Kagi Lenses allow you to customize your searches by specifying which websites (and other parameters) you see in your results.
 We provide a few Lenses to get you started, such as one to search only online discussions and forums.

-Here's an example using the built-in EDU lens:
+Here's an example using the built-in Academic lens:

 You can create your own Lenses where you specify parameters such as: